Applications are now open

 - Live and collaborate with other artists

-Each residency works with artists from different backgrounds; with groups ranging from between 9 – 11 participants.
 Below you can read more about the ‘core ingredients’ for our residencies and an outline of a typical day at Invererne.
-For an idea of what previous residencies have looked like have a peek at our gallery or instagram pages, or read some participant responses.
+For an idea of what previous residencies have looked like have a look at our gallery or instagram pages, or read some participant responses.

 An average day…

-- Morning movement / stretch session (if you’re up early)
+- Morning movement / stretch session (for the early risers)

 - Short Task – eg: fetching wood, making breakfast, tidying work spaces